 Desktops that are full of program shortcuts and background images do slow computers down.
 This is due to a video card needing to redraw complex patterns and shapes every time you close a program.

-It should be noted, if you delete any shortcuts from the desktop, it won’t save space on your hard drive, it just removes the link to that file or program and dumps it in your trash.
+It should be noted, and if you delete any shortcuts from the desktop, it won’t save space on your hard drive; it just removes the link to that file or program and dumps it in your trash.

 5. Defragmenting Your Hard Disk

-This takes all of the split files and places them together so they can all be retrieved in the fastest possible time.
+This takes all of the split files and places them together to retrieve them in the fastest possible time.

 6. How to Clean Your Computer Inside

 Many people go through cleaning their computer following the other five disk clean-up steps, but inside can have a similar effect when it becomes dirty and full of dust.
-It seems logical to use a vacuum cleaner to get rid of this debris, but this should never be done because small components can come loose and lost.
+It seems logical to use a vacuum cleaner to remove this debris, but this should never be done because small components can come loose and lost.

 Compressed air or a good air-blower is ideal, although this should be done outdoors.
-To do this, disconnect all the cable and remove the side panels of your system.
+To do this, disconnect all the cables and remove the side panels of your system.

-With the air, blower removes all the dust, and pay more attention to fans and most importantly the fans on the graphics card.
+With the air, the blower removes all the dust and pay more attention to fans and, most importantly, the fans on the graphics card.

 Preventing unwanted software from being installed is key to a clean system.
-Although some programs sneak this on without you knowing, there are ads and malware that can be blocked if you consider using a VPN.
+Although some programs sneak this on without you knowing, ads and malware can be blocked if you consider using a VPN.

-These are the only element that will cost in the entire process, but they stop hackers getting into your system and using your information.
+These are the only elements that will cost the entire process, but they stop hackers from getting into your system and using your information.